xordspar0/paper-skin.sh/README.md

 To Do:
 ======
+- -resize sometimes runs out of memory, jamming up the system.
 - Make ImageMagick draw the borders and tabs instead of using a template.
 - Accept a scale factor argument.